tdrumheller/howto/docker_assistant_relay.md

     -e TZ=America/New_York \
     kmlucy/docker-assistant-relay
 ```
-In config, need to change baseUrl (either on host or in container)
+* In config, need to change baseUrl (either on host or in container)
+* may need to adjust quiet hours, or turn off

+### Docker, part 2
+Updated to use v3.2, in docker-assistant-relay repo
+* Need to turn off broadcast
+* Debug turning off broadcast from POST
+* Look into adding devices

 ### Hooking Up